 It wasn't until 1978 when the Lego minifigure as it's known today entered the market.
 That classic minifigure design originated in the imagination of Jens Nygaard Knudsen, a designer who had been working with the Lego Group for a decade before the minifigure came to mind.
 The Lego world was full of buildings, cars, and landscapes that never had characters to experience them.
 Nygaard Knudsen realized that Lego worlds should exist with characters to inhabit them, and he began to formulate the Lego minfigure.

 After more than 50 attempts at refining and perfecting the minifigure, Nygaard Knudsen had arrived at a design that melded the block world of Lego bricks with the human side of interaction.
-His figures had hands to grasp Lego accessories.
-His figures had feet that could be firmly planted on every brick.
-His figures had arms and legs that could move and be posed alongside the unlimited building options Lego bricks provided.
+His figures had hands to grasp Lego accessories, feet that could be firmly planted on every brick, and arms and legs that could move and be posed alongside the unlimited building options Lego bricks provided.
 He had created the Lego minifigure, the most popular action figure of all time.

 The First Figure

 It was 1978 and Lego Set 600 first introduced the minifigure to the world.
 The now-classic set included an unassuming police officer with a constant smiling face and a rudimentary police car.
 It doesn't look like much compared to the complex and interactive Lego sets of today, but it changed the very face of the Lego Group and established their years of continued success.
-The police officer had finally populated the blocky world, and he was closely followed over the next few years by rudimentary minifigures in the Town, Space, and Castle sets.
+The police officer was closely followed over the next few years by rudimentary minifigures in the Town, Space, and Castle sets.